 Reviewed by Josie Di Sciascio-Andrews

 Josie Di Sciascio-Andrews is a poet, author, teacher and the host & coordinator of the Oakville Literary Cafe Series.
-Her latest book of poems Sunrise Over Lake Ontario, was launched in 2019.
+Her latest book of poems, Meta Stasis, was released July 2021 by Mosaic Press.
+Her collection of local poems and photography, Sunrise Over Lake Ontario, was launched in 2019.
 Her previous poetry publications include: Sea Glass, The Whispers of Stones, The Red Accordion, Letters from the Singularity and A Jar of Fireflies.
 Josie’s poetry has been shortlisted for the Malahat Review’s Open Season Award, Descant’s Winston Collins Prize, The Canada Literary Review, The Eden Mills Literary Contest and The Henry Drummond Poetry Prize.
 Her poetry has won first place in Arborealis Anthology Contest of The Ontario Poetry Society and in Big Pond Rumours Literary E-Zine.
 Some of her poems feature on The Niagara Falls Poetry website.
 One of her pieces was included by Priscila Uppal in Another Dysfunctional Cancer Poem Anthology, Mansfield Press, in 2018, rated by Chatelaine Magazine as one of the best Canadian poetry books of 2018.
 Josie is the author of two non-fiction books: How the Italians Created Canada (the contribution of Italians to the Canadian socio-historical landscape) and In the Name of Hockey ( a closer look at emotional abuse in boys’ sports.)
 Josie teaches workshops for Poetry in Voice and for Oakville Galleries.
 She writes and lives in Oakville, Ontario.